Here Technologies: Nokia Maps

-Further acquisitions and development
+Acquisitions and development under Nokia

 In 2008, Nokia picked up geosocial networking site Plazes and the following year it bought mobile applications developer Bit-Side, social location pioneer Plum, and social travel service Dopplr.
 In 2010, it acquired MetaCarta, a leading enterprise local search service used by security and military.

 In April 2011, Nokia released a beta version of 3D maps that covered 20 cities in the world.
-By August 2011, the coverage had expanded to 23 cities, and in 2012, Nokia bought EarthMine, which specialises in street level 3D image capture.
+By August 2011, the coverage had expanded to 23 cities, and in 2012, Nokia bought EarthMine, which specializes in street level 3D image capture.

 In May 2011, Ovi Maps was renamed to Nokia Maps when Nokia streamlined its services offering.

 In October 2011, Maps & Drive for Windows Phone 7 (Mango) was announced, which was available on Nokia Lumia phones (710, 800 and in 2012, the 900).
 However, major features such as off-line routing and text-to-speech navigation of street names, compared to the Symbian version, were absent.
 These features were eventually brought over to the Windows Phone platform in 2012.

-Rebranding
+Rebranding to HERE

 On 13 November 2012, Nokia announced that it would rebrand its location offering as HERE to highlight its vision for the future of location-based services and its belief in the importance of mapping.

 In June 2014, Here announced that it had acquired Medio, a Seattle-based start-up that specialized in predictive analytics.

 In 2014, Windows Phone's low market share, as well as the end of Nokia's partnership with Microsoft, led to the company prioritizing Android and iOS development.

 Here launched the HERE beta app for Samsung Galaxy smartphones in August 2014.
 Later in October the app became available on all Android devices running on 4.1 Jelly Bean or higher.

 The HERE app was re-launched for iOS 8 platform on 11 March 2015.